DevExpress-Examples/XAF_how-to-prevent-a-detailview-from-being-shown-for-a-listview-record/Readme.md

 ## Additional Information

 This example only covers the case when an XAF application displays a Detail View of an object after a user double-clicks this object in a List View or focuses an object in a List View and presses Enter.
-To handle other scenarios, extend the code of the controller.
+To handle other scenarios, extend the controller's code.
 For example, if you do not want your XAF application to invoke a Detail View after a user clicks the **New** button to create an object in a List View, handle the [NewObjectViewController.ObjectCreating](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.SystemModule.NewObjectViewController.ObjectCreating) event and set its [ObjectCreatingEventArgs.ShowDetailView](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.SystemModule.ObjectCreatingEventArgs.ShowDetailView) property to `false`.

 ## Files to Review